elibroftw/blog.elijahlopez.ca/content/posts/ai-coding-leaderboard.md

   - ai
 ---

 - [SWE-bench verified](https://openai.com/index/introducing-swe-bench-verified/).
-The defacto way to evaluate AI models as almost almost all models will report their scores for this benchmark.
+A subset of 500 tasks from the full 2000 which have been verified by humans as solvable.
+This is the defacto way to evaluate AI models as almost almost all models will report their scores for this benchmark.
 The unofficial [leaderboard](https://www.swebench.com/#verified) includes SWE copilot tool.
-The problem is that it doesn't include self-reported results unlike this leaderboard
+The problem is that it doesn't include self-reported results unlike my leaderboard.
 - [Codeforces](https://codeforces.com/): the elo represents how good the AI model is at competitive programming tasks.
 There is no leaderboard since most AI models will self-report or benchmark other models
 - [Aider LLM](https://aider.chat/docs/leaderboards/): the benchmark says it benchmarks editing, however it ranks Claude-3.7 very highly which from personal experience reduces productivity by 2x due to it constantly going out of scope and editing other places in the file other than the feature I wanted to add.
 - The problem with EvalPlus is that it doesn't include bleeding edge models, it's basically almost solved, and not many new models even report their scores anymore.